ITRS-Group/cordial/integrations/servicenow2/README.md

 ### Configure The Client

-Now that the router is running you can build the client configuration file and the Gateway Actions/Effects you want to use it.
+Now that the proxy is running you can build the client configuration file and the Gateway Actions/Effects you want to use it.

-Just like for the router functionality, the client looks for a configuration file in this order:
+Just like for the proxy functionality, the client looks for a configuration file in this order:

 * `./servicenow2.client.yaml`
 * `${HOME}/.config/geneos/servicenow2.client.yaml`